 The University of San Francisco supports club sports ranging from recreational to highly competitive.
-Participants are encouraged, but not required, to compete.
-All clubs have designated practice times, most of which take place on campus, and many are coached by highly qualified individuals.
 Participants are required to pay dues in order to participate.

-We encourage all participants to attend Fall Rec Sports tabling events and online webinars to find out more information about the Clubs. *Once these are scheduled we will post more information.
+We encourage all participants to attend Day on the Green and/or the individual online webinars to find out more information about the Clubs.
 For the majority of Clubs, all levels of experience are welcome!
 To contact any of the Club Officers and/or Head Coach please email the Recreational Sports Manager at email@example.com.

-Dues are the annual cost to participate in a Club Sports at USF.
-Dues will not be prorated for any reason, including a transfer student arriving in the spring.
+Dues are the cost to participate in Club Sports at USF.
+There will be Fall & Spring fees respectively.
+The Fall fee will act as a “credit” towards the Spring semester fee.
 The Recreational Sports Department supports an open enrollment policy throughout the academic year.
 Please review instructions on how to access your ActiveNet account to pay participation dues.

 All refund requests must be emailed to KHRC@usfca.edu.
 Requests will be reviewed and, if granted, will be given as credit to your ActiveNet account.
 The credit can be used for any other Koret services.